How To Become A Home Inspector In Massachusetts: 6 Steps

 The cost of becoming a home inspector in Massachusetts will vary depending on a few different choices.
 Home inspector courses in Massachusetts can cost as little as $500-600 or as much as $4,000.
 With this cost in mind, it is best to conduct your own research and select the program that best meets your needs.

 In addition to educational costs, you will also have to pay $225 to take the National Home Inspector Examination (NHIE).
 Another cost to consider is whether you would like to register your own business or join an established firm.
-If you choose the former route, it can cost more than $1,000 depending on who you work with.
+Choosing the former route can cost more than $1,000, depending on who you work with.

 What Is The Best Home Inspector Course In Massachusetts?

-Massachusetts requires that you complete at least 75 hours of instruction from an approved course, in addition to 25 supervised home inspections.
-While there is no definitive “best” home inspector course in the state of Massachusetts, we have provided a list of some of the most popular programs.
-Keep in mind that Massachusetts requires that home inspectors pass the National Home Inspector Exam (NHIE), so these courses will prepare you for that exam rather than a specific state test.
+Massachusetts requires that you complete at least 75 hours of instruction from an approved course and 25 supervised home inspections.
+While there is no definitive “best” home inspector course in Massachusetts, we have provided a list of some of the most popular programs.
+Remember that Massachusetts requires home inspectors to pass the National Home Inspector Exam (NHIE), so these courses will prepare you for that exam rather than a specific state test.
 Many of the best courses will also help you connect with a licensed Massachusetts home inspector so you can complete your required 25 supervised inspections.

 International Association Of Certified Home Inspectors (InterNACHI)

-InterNACHI is a reputable organization that provides online testing, free training, and certification, in addition to business development and discounts for home inspector needs.
+InterNACHI is a reputable organization that provides online testing, free training, certification, business development, and discounts for home inspector needs.
 To become a member of InterNACHI, home inspectors must pay either $49 per month or $499 each year.
 To learn more about InterNACHI, check out their website.

 Inspection Certification Associates (ICA)